azuredevcollege/aidevcollege/day2/CustomVisionApp/CustomVisionApp.md

 ### Option B - Static Website

-If you want to create your own `static website` we have added another `Github Action` in the folder `day2/CustomVisionApp/.github/workflows`.
+If you want to create your own `static website` by deploying the application on a (previously created) Storage Account, we have added another `Github Action` in the folder `day2/CustomVisionApp/.github/workflows`.
 Read the links below how to get this sample running:

 If you create a `service principal` and a [`secret from a pre deployed storage account`](https://github.com/Azure/actions-workflow-samples/blob/master/assets/create-secrets-for-GitHub-workflows.md), you can use the [`static website`](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-static-site-github-actions) feature from the storage account.
 The documentation on how to complete the tasks are included in the links.

-That's it for today - Well done! :clap:

 ## References
  YouTube Video: https://www.youtube.com/watch?v=7gOYpT732ow&list=PLZk8J6FocZbaClHkIPk4SWZHxn_9VArb5&index=2